jglander/btp-terraform-samples-playground/missions/live/mission_3585_trial/README.md

    terraform plan -var-file="sample.tfvars"
    ```

-6. Apply your configuration to provision the resources:
+5. Apply your configuration to provision the resources:

    ```bash
    terraform apply -var-file="sample.tfvars"
    ```

-## When finished
+6. Verify e.g., in [BTP Trial Cockpit](https://cockpit.btp.cloud.sap/trial) that SAP Build Workzone subscriptions have been created and respective users were assigned to role collections

+With this you have completed the quick account setup as described in the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/3585).

+## In the end

-You probably want to remove the assets after trying them out to avoid unnecessary costs.
+You probably want to remove the assets after trying them out.
 To do so execute the following command:

 ```bash
 terraform destroy -var-file="sample.tfvars"